 The Natchez are a Native American people who originally lived in the Natchez Bluffs area, near the present-day city of Natchez, Mississippi.
-The name, belonging to a single town, was extended to the tribe and entire group of towns, which also included peoples of alien blood who had been conquered by the Natchez or had taken refuge with them.
+The name, belonging to a single town, was extended to the tribe and entire group of towns, which also included peoples of different blood who had been conquered by the Natchez or had taken refuge with them.
 The Tioux and Grigras were two unrelated nations under the protection of the Natchez.

 On his trek up the Mississippi River in 1699, Pierre Le Moyne d’Iberville described eight tribal towns in addition to Natchez.
-In the Choctaw language, these included: Achougoulas, Cogoucoula, Ousagoncoula, Pochougoula, Thoucoue, Tougoulas, Yatanocas, and Ymacachas.
-Of these, Tougoulas and perhaps Thoucoue were the Tioux towns.
-It is probably safe to infer that the nine towns, including Natchez, represented the entire group, and that the Corn, Gray, Jenezenaque, White Apple, and White Earth villages are only other names for some of the above, with which it is now impossible to identify them.
+It is probably safe to infer that the nine towns, including Natchez, represented the entire group.

 Antoine-Simon Le Page du Pratz, another explorer in the area, alluded to a tradition that the Taensa and Chitimacha were formerly united with the Natchez, but, left them, though the latter had always recognized them as brothers.
-The Taensa were, indeed, probably an offshoot of the Natchez, but, the Chitimacha were of a distinct linguistic family.
+The Taensa were probably an offshoot of the Natchez, but, the Chitimacha were of a distinct linguistic family.